abe1ge/jeeves_enterprise/README.md

 	In the terminal, type "java -version"

 	Maven:
-	In the terminal, type "mvn -version"
+	In the terminal, type "mvn --version"

 	Git:
 	In the terminal, type "git --version"